-Meng-Yu Yan 颜梦钰 is a photomedia-based interdisciplinary artist who blends digital photographic methods with analogue manipulation, sculpture, time-based mediums, and installation.
-Infused with Daoist philosophy and a love for darkness, the artist enjoys playing “photographic games” with their audience; amalgamating shadows, mirrors, light, glass and water to conjure visual dreamscapes.
+Meng-Yu Yan 颜梦钰 is a multimedia artist whose work blends digital photography with analogue processes, sculpture, video, and installation.
+Informed by Daoist philosophy and a love for darkness, Yan plays “photographic games” using shadows, cuts, mirrors, glass, water, and light to conjure surreal visual dreamscapes.

 The artist acknowledges the Gadigal people of the Eora nation on whose land they live and work.
 Sovereignty was never ceded.